Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Hierarchical Mean-Field Multi-Agent Reinforcement Learning

 \section{Hierarchical Mean-Field Multi-Agent Reinforcement Learning}

-We introduce \emph{Hierarchical Mean-Field Multi-Agent Reinforcement Learning} as a way for accounting for the heterogeneity of agents and dealing with the curse of dimensionality.
-We partition the population of agents $\mathcal{N}$ into disjoint subpopulations $\mathcal{N} = \bigsqcup_l^L \mathcal{N}^l$ and approximate interactions of agents by each agent interacting with mean-field effects of subpopulations.
-In Section~\ref{sec:partial_exchangeability}, we define system with \emph{partial exchangeability}. \emph{Hierarchical Actor-Critic Algorithm} is introduced in Section~\ref{sec:hierarchical_ac} .
+We consider the setting where the population of agents $\mathcal{N}$ satisfies the property that it can be partitioned into disjoint subpopulations $\mathcal{N} = \bigsqcup_l^L \mathcal{N}^l$, such that agents within each subpopulation are \emph{exchangeable} (see Definition~\ref{def:exchangeability}).
+We introduce \emph{Hierarchical Mean-Field Multi-Agent Reinforcement Learning}, where we approximate the interactions of agents by each agent interacting with mean-field effects of subpopulations, as a way for accounting for the heterogeneity of agents and dealing with the curse of dimensionality.
+In \S\ref{sec:partial_exchangeability}, we define system with \emph{partial exchangeability}. \emph{Hierarchical Actor-Critic Algorithm} is introduced in~\S\ref{sec:hierarchical_ac}.